dennisgsmith/MDVaccineWatch/README.md

 ### ETL
 `pandas` queries, cleans and aggregates data from mulitple sources, thens loads them into dataframes.
 The vaccine data automatically updates when the program is run by passing the cav query direcly into `pd.read_csv(url)`.
+If the request is successful, the file is saved locally (and overwrites older version if one exists).
+If an `HTTPError` is raised, a dataframe will be created from the local `csv`.

 `numdate` creates a unique index of each date in in the dataframe to make it easier to interface with intercative `dash.dcc` dash core components.